 To access and create roles in Crelate select: Settings | User Roles

 Roles are applied to users in Crelate, and by default all users are created with the "recruiter" role.
-The recruiter roll is designed to provide a recruiter with the experience they need for their day-to-day work.
+The recruiter role is designed to provide a recruiter with the experience they need for their day-to-day work.
 However, administrators can edit this default role, for example, to remove the ability to export to excel.
 They can also control how recruiters can delete jobs, or view activities, by configuring these privileges.

 The other default role is reserved for Administrators and this role is not configurable.
 By default, Administrators have full access to all records within the system.